Key Points

 Based on what they learned from the discrete data bar chart, the engineer decided to take action and study the curing oven components.

-A mechanical check of the oven showed a thermostat was not functioning.
+A mechanical check of the oven showed the thermostat was not functioning.
 It was replaced.
 The number of tests that fail is now 0, and the curing oven is good to use with the new product.

 If you want to analyze data like an expert, keep these three things in mind.